solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

     ![Spark DataFrame partition distribution.](./media/spark-cluster-partitions.png "Underlying partitions of a DataFrame")

-6. The 16 partitions result from the number of compute cores allocated to the session (notebook).
-There are two executors, each of which contain 8 vCores.
+6. The 16 partitions result from the number of computing cores allocated to the session (notebook).
+There are two executors, each of which contains 8 vCores.

     ![Total number of executor cores for the Spark session.](./media/core-total-spark-executors.png "Spark total executor cores")